 OCPP 2.0.1 implementation for more efficient error handling and configuration of the charge controller in the charging management system

-vSECC supports electric vehicle charging communication over CCS (Combined Charging System), CHAdeMO (Japanese Charging Consortium) and GB/T (Chinese Charging Standard).
+vSECC supports electric vehicle charging communication over CCS (Combined Charging System), CHAdeMO (Japanese Charging Consortium) and Pantograph.
 The controller handles the communication with the power electronics for direct current (DC) charging and controls the components for alternating current (AC) charging.
-The support of OCPP 2.0.1 enables backend communication for fleet management as well as charging and load management.
+The support of OCPP 2.0.1 enables back end communication for fleet management as well as charging and load management.

 In addition, the communication with a Value Added Service Server is also possible via Ethernet, e.g. for the preconditioning of buses in accordance with VDV261.
-The control unit is specially designed to meet the requirements of intelligent AC and DC charging stations and the required high-level communication.
-This makes the controller particularly suitable for the use at charging points in fleet depots, company parking lots, residential complexes, charging points for opportunity charging (e.g. wireless charging, pantographs with external WiFi module) or at semi-public/public fast charging stations.
+The controller is specially designed to meet the requirements of intelligent AC and DC charging stations and the required high-level communication.
+This makes the controller particularly suitable for the use at charging stations in bus or fleet depots, company parking lots, residential complexes, or at (semi) public fast charging stations.
+Moreover, opportunity charging is enabled with the Pantograph option (both roof-mounted and inverted pantographs, with external WLAN module).

 Compliant with common electric vehicle charging standards

 Supports OCPP 2.0.1 for the back end communication via Ethernet

 Designed for parallel handling of up to two charging points